Objections and appeals — Frequently asked questions, forms and publications

 Can any of the tax or interest assessed be forgiven since I don't have the money to pay it?

 There are no provisions in the Ontario tax statutes to allow for the reduction of the tax or interest that has been assessed because of the taxpayer's inability to pay.
 The Objections and Appeals Officer can only recommend a variance to the tax or penalty that has been assessed if it is his or her opinion that the amount assessed is in error due to an incorrect application of the law.

 Will I be compensated for my costs if I win the objection?

 No compensation for costs is granted to a taxpayer who may obtain a favourable resolution at the Notice of Objection stage.
 The Notice of Objection process is intended to be simple, inexpensive and easily accessible.

 Our corporation has received a reassessment from the Canada Revenue Agency.
 Do I have to file a Notice of Objection with the province of Ontario?

 Some Ontario corporations tax assessments are based on Canada Revenue Agency (formerly Revenue Canada, Taxation) assessments.
-You do not need to file a Notice of Objection with the Ontario Objections and Appeals Branch for such designated or specified assessments if you have already filed a federal objection.
+You do not need to file a Notice of Objection with the Ontario Advisory, Objections, Appeals and Services Branch for such designated or specified assessments if you have already filed a federal objection.
 Ontario will be bound by the results of any federal objection.
 However, if you disagree with non-designated or non-specified items in the assessment, such as capital tax, then you will need to file a separate Ontario objection.